rhel-labs/instruqt/command-line-assistant-problem-solving/01-timezone/assignment.md

 type: challenge
 title: Get acquainted with Command Line Assistant
 teaser: Let's ask Command Line Assistant for help.
+notes:
+- type: text
+  contents: |
+    Command Line Assistant is intended to make information quick and easy to access.
+It incorporates knowledge from resources such as the Red Hat Enterprise Linux documentation and makes it easier to find through natural language queries in the command line.
 tabs:
 - id: s6abcoi7xolp
   title: rhel